Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 > Note: before Kotlin version 1.3, there were additional overloadable functions for `%` called `mod`/`modAssign`

-After the expansion, the resulting [function call expression][Function calls and property access] or [simple assignment][Simple assignments] is processed according to their corresponding rules and overload resolution and type checking are performed.
+After the expansion, the resulting [function call expression][Function calls and property access] or [simple assignment][Simple assignments] is processed according to their corresponding rules, and overload resolution and type checking are performed.
 If both expansion variants result in correctly resolved and inferred code, this should be reported as an operator overloading ambiguity.
 If only one of the expansion variants can be resolved correctly, this variant is picked as the correct one.
 If neither of variants result in correct code, the operator calls must be reported as unresolved.

 > Example: consider the following compound operator statement: `x[y] += z`.
 > The corresponding expansion variants are `x.get(y).plusAssign(z)` and `x.set(x.get(y).plus(z))` according to expansion rules for corresponding operators.
-> If, the call to `set` in the second variant results in resolution or inference error, the whole corresponding expansion is deemed unresolved and the first variant is picked if applicable.
+> If, for example, the call to `set` in the second variant results in resolution or inference error, the whole corresponding expansion is deemed unresolved and the first variant is picked if applicable.

 > Note: although for most real-world use cases operators `++` and `--` are similar to operator assignments, in Kotlin they are expressions and are described in the [corresponding section][Expressions-expressions] of this specification.